 Have you noticed how many people in the agile field are unhappy with their work situation?
-A situation where an organization already struggles doing agile?
-(Not to mention ‘becoming agile?’
+A situation where an organization already struggles doing agile, not to mention ‘becoming agile?’
 This is what I call lipstick Agile.

-Scrum masters, and agile coaches who are close to either burnout or indifference.
-Product owners who “own” the product by name only, and developers questioning why “Agile” is imposed upon them and often turns out to be just another form of micromanagement.
+Scrum Masters and agile coaches are close to either burnout or indifference.
+Product Owners who “own” the product by name only, and developers questioning why “Agile” is imposed upon them and often turns out to be just another form of micromanagement.

 - “How many teams can you handle at the same time — three or four?”
 (This quote is from a prospective client who was looking for a Scrum Master for several newly-formed Scrum teams without any experience.)

 - “The availability of meeting rooms is a difficult topic here.”
 (There was no space at all available.
 And improvising by using the walls in hallways, for example, was strictly prohibited.)

 - “We don’t need physical boards; we use Jira.” (“When you put problem in a computer, box hide answer.
 Problem must be visible!”
 Hideshi Yokoi, former President of the Toyota Production System Support Center in Erlanger, Kentucky, USA.)

 - “Test automation does not work for us.
 We always test manually.”
 (A manager from a corporate QA silo w/o an engineering background in a truly lipstick agile spirit.
 He had a large number of subordinates in East-Asia for manual testing.)

 - “We deploy once a week so that the governance team has a chance to sign-off our work.”
-(The team created an excellent build pipeline and could deploy at will.)
+(The Scrum team in question created an excellent build pipeline and could deploy at will.)

 - “We can invest more in learning once we have delivered [the application] and proven our usefulness.”
 (Knowledge sharing as a reward.
 That’s the equivalent to insisting on that any R&D project must pay for itself.)

 - “I think pair programming is a waste of resources.
 Remember, it is twice the work in half the time.”
 (Thank you, Mr. Sutherland, for not pointing at the fine-print so every business guy gets the message wrong.
 Spoiler alert: It is about maximizing the amount of work not done.)

-- “We need to meet numbers and deadline.
+- “We need to meet numbers and deadlines.
 That’s more important than living up to some fancy initiatives of the C-level like ‘becoming agile.’”
 (Charlie Munger: “Never, ever, think about something else when you should be thinking about the power of incentives.”)

-- Observation: Stakeholders do not participate in ceremonies, for example, sprint reviews.
+- Stakeholders do not participate in ceremonies, for example, Sprint Reviews.
 Never.

-- Observation: Stickies on a physical board seem to have been aligned with a bubble level by the previous Scrum Master.
-(A prospective client, looking for a dedicated, full-time scrum master for a team comprising of five people.)
+- Stickies on a physical board seem to have been aligned with a bubble level by the previous Scrum Master.
+(A prospective client, looking for a new dedicated, full-time Scrum Master for a Scrum Team comprising five people.)